jump-cellpainting/datasets/README.md

 - All data [components](https://github.com/broadinstitute/cellpainting-gallery/blob/main/folder_structure.md) of the three pilots and the reprocessed dataset.
 - Most data components (images, raw CellProfiler output, single-cell profiles, aggregated CellProfiler profiles) from 6 sources for the principal dataset.
 - The first draft of a map for all the wells currently available in the principal dataset.
 The file maps each well to a unique perturbation id (`jcp2022_id`).
-- The first draft of a metadata file that maps each `jcp2022_id` to available metadata about the perturbation
+- The first draft of a metadata file that maps each `jcp2022_id` to available metadata about the perturbation.
 - A notebook to load and inspect the data currently available in the principal dataset.

 **Please note: At present in the principal dataset (`cpg0016`), many compounds will be missing replicates, and a full QC of the dataset is pending.
-We don’t recommend performing any analysis with principal dataset until all the remaining components and all sources are uploaded and the full QC of the dataset is complete.**
+We don’t recommend performing any analysis with the principal dataset until all the remaining components and all sources are uploaded and the full QC of the dataset is complete.**

 ### What’s coming up

-* Extending the map and metadata and notebooks to the three pilots and the reprocessed dataset so that all these datasets can be quickly loaded together.
+- Extending the map and metadata and notebooks to the three pilots and the reprocessed dataset so that all these datasets can be quickly loaded together.
-- Curated annotations for the compounds, obtained from [ChemBL](https://www.ebi.ac.uk/chembl/) and other sources
+- Curated annotations for the compounds, obtained from [ChemBL](https://www.ebi.ac.uk/chembl/) and other sources.
 - The remaining data [components](https://github.com/broadinstitute/cellpainting-gallery/blob/main/folder_structure.md) (normalized profiles, feature selected profiles, treatment-level consensus profiles, quality control results) and the remaining sources for the principal dataset.
 - Deep learning [embeddings](https://tfhub.dev/google/imagenet/efficientnet_v2_imagenet1k_s/feature_vector/2) using a pre-trained neural network for all 5 datasets.
 - [Quality control](https://github.com/broadinstitute/cellpainting-gallery/blob/main/folder_structure.md#quality_control-folder-structure) results at the image level for the principal dataset to allow removing bad images.